bhutuklearning/bhutuklearning/README.md

 Engineering student passionate about building real-world solutions with hands-on experience in low-level systems, full-stack development, and AI/ML.
 Adept in C, Python, and modern frameworks, with a strong foundation in networking, security, and scalable software design.

-- I build **scalable web applications** with JavaScript, React, Node.js & MongoDB.
-- I love clean code, pixel-perfect UIs and well-documented APIs.
-- On a mission to master the **MERN stack**, level-up my DevOps skills and contribute to open source.
+- On a mission to master the **MERN stack**, level-up my problem solving skills and contribute to open source.
+- Learning AI and Machine learning to come up with more new ideas to solve the problem.

 ---